gregko/aminc/README.md

 Version Code Incrementer for compiled AndroidManifest.xml files

-This little program is needed to create separate APK files for each processor architecture.
+This little program is needed to easily create separate APK files for each processor architecture.
 The procedure would be as follows:

 1. Build your APK with any tools you use, containing all native code libraries you support, e.g. armeabi, armeabi-v7a, x86 and mips.
 I'll call it the 'original' APK file.